Graphnet

 Graphnet is a UK provider of healthcare software based in Milton Keynes, Buckinghamshire.
 The company was founded in 1994.
 It specialises in shared care records and claims to be "the UK’s leading supplier of shared care record software to the NHS and care services".
 It is part of the System C & Graphnet Care Alliance which runs the National Immunisation Management System that the NHS uses to invite people for coronavirus vaccines and track who has received the jabs.
 CVC Capital Partners is an investor in both partners.
 It acquired the remote patient monitoring specialist Docobo in 2021.
 This is intended to help Integrated Care Systems, NHS trusts and councils to reduce avoidable hospital admissions.
 It joined the Professional Record Standards Body's Standards Partnership Scheme in 2022.

-It is not connected to Graphnet, Inc., based in the USA.
+It is not connected to Graphnet, Inc., based in the US.